gzeinnumer/MyLibSimpleSQLite/README.md

         data.setDesc("Desc Update");
         data.setFlag_active(0);

-        //No Need to Write WHERE, i will write it for you
-        //String condition = ""; // if no spesial condition
+        //String condition = "";                                    //if no spesial condition
-        String condition = "id='1'";                            //for single condition
+        //String condition = "WHERE 1";                             //if no spesial condition String condition = "WHERE id='1'";                          //for single condition
-        //String condition = "id='1' AND flag_Active='1'";      //for multi condition
+        //String condition = "WHERE id='1' AND flag_Active='1'";    //for multi condition

         String[] fieldToUpdate = new String[]{
             "name",